Karan Sawhney: Salgaocar

 On 7 June 2012 it was confirmed that Sawhney had signed for Salgaocar of the I-League.
 Then in 2013 it was confirmed that Sawhney had been loaned out to DSK Shivajians F.C. for their I-League 2nd Division campaign.

 Bengaluru FC

 On 20 July 2013 it was announced that Sawhney has signed for Bengaluru FC for the 2013–14 I-League campaign.
 He then made his professional debut for the team on 6 December 2013 against Churchill Brothers at the Duler Stadium.
 He came on as an 85th-minute substitute for Sunil Chhetri as Bengaluru FC went on to win the match 3–1.

 Mumbai

 On 6 January 2016 it was announced that Sawhney had signed with Mumbai.

 Kerala Blasters

-On 23 July 2017, Sawhney was selected in the 14th round of the 2017–18 ISL Players Draft by the Kerala Blasters for the 2017–18 Indian Super League season.
+On 23 July 2017, Sawhney was selected in the 14th round of the 2017–18 ISL Players Draft by the Kerala Blasters for the 2017–18 Indian Super League.
 He made his debut for the club on 9 December 2017 against Goa.
 He came on as a 62nd-minute substitute for Loken Meitei as Kerala Blasters lost 5–2.